 He's a new man now, on a path but unsure of where it's headed.
 Wherever that path leads, his NBA earnings are enough to finance his journey.

-Early Life & High School
+Oden's Early Life and High School Career Sets the Stage

 Gregory Wayne Oden Jr. was born on January 22, 1988 in Buffalo, New York.
 At 9, his family moved to Terre Haute, Indiana.
 He later moved to the heart of basketball's heartland with his mother and brother to Indianapolis.